A semi-parametric model for assessing the effect of temperature on ice accumulation rate from Antarctic ice core data: Analysis of Lake Vostok and EPICA Dome C Data

-Table~\ref{Tab4} shows the estimated value of parameter $\gamma$ and its bootstrap standard error (s.e.) along with the bootstrap confidence interval (c.i.) for both locations.
-The table indicates that the value of $\gamma$ for two locations are similar.
-The confidence interval is tighter in the case of EPICA Dome C, where the sample size is higher.
+Table~\ref{Tab4} shows the estimated values of the parameters $\gamma$, $\beta$ and $\sigma$ along with their respective bootstrap standard errors (s.e.) and the 95\%\ coverage bootstrap confidence intervals (c.i.), for both locations.
+The table indicates that the estimate of $\gamma$ for the two locations are similar.
+The confidence intervals are also of comparable width.

-The plots of observed and fitted values of log(AAR) against Age for the two locations are shown in the top panel of Figure~\ref{Fig4}.
-The plots indicate that the proposed model~\eqref{model} fits both the data sets reasonably well.

-The plots of the estimated function $\log(\tilde{g})$ against age for the two locations, along with $95\%$ pointwise confidence intervals, are shown in the middle panel of Figure~\ref{Fig4}.
+The plots of the estimated function $\log(\tilde{g})$ against age for the two locations, along with $95\%$ pointwise confidence intervals, are shown in the top panel of Figure~\ref{Fig4}.
 The plots suggest somewhat different thinning patterns at the two sites.
 This may have been caused not only by the differences in topography, but also by the fact that there is a lake underneath the ice sheet at one site and solid bedrock at the other.
+The confidence intervals get wider at older ages.

+The plots of the observed and the fitted values of log(AAR) against Age for the two locations are shown in the bottom panel of Figure~\ref{Fig4}.
+The plots indicate that the proposed model~\eqref{model} fits both the data sets reasonably well, though there is some misfit at older ages.

-The bottom panel of Figure~\ref{Fig4} shows that plots of the fitted AAR (adjusted for thinning) against temperature, for the two locations.
-The adjustment for thinning, based on model~\eqref{model}, is made by dividing AAR by the estimated function $g$.
+The top panel of Figure~\ref{Fig4_diagnostic} shows the plots of the fitted AAR (adjusted for thinning) against temperature ($x$), for the two locations.
+The adjustment for thinning, based on model~\eqref{model}, is made by dividing the observed AAR by the estimated $g$.
 The line $1+\tilde\gamma_nx$ is overlaid on the scatter as the ``fitted line''.
-For Lake Vostok, the large departures from the fitted line occur in a few cases in the most recent samples (less than 1 KYrBP).
-For EPICA Dome C, there are some departures occurring in cycles at the distant past (see top panel).
+There are occasional departures from the fitted line in the plots for both the locations.
+The larger departures for EPICA Dome C occur in cycles at the distant past (see bottom panel of Figure~\ref{Fig4}).
 Apart from these systematic departures, which may be attributed to factors not included in the model, the points in the scatter plots stay very close to the fitted line.
 This indicates a persistently linear relationship with temperature disturbed at times by unaccounted factors.
+Please see Section~\ref{s7} for a discussion on the unaccounted factors.